MediaComem/comem-archidep/ex/revprod-deployment.md

 It helps isolate potentially malicious documents, reducing possible attack vectors.
-For example, it prevents a malicious website on the Internet from running JS in a browser to read data from a third-party webmail service (which the user is signed into) or a company intranet (which is protected from direct access by the attacker by not having a public IP address) and relaying that data to the attacker.
+For example, it prevents a malicious website on the Internet from running JS in a browser to read data from a third-party webmail or e-banking service (which the user is signed into) or a company intranet (which is protected from direct access by the attacker by not having a public IP address) and relaying that data to the attacker.

-## :question: Using Cross-Origin Request Sharing (CORS)
+## :exclamation: Using Cross-Origin Request Sharing (CORS)

 One way to solve this issue is with [Cross-Origin Request Sharing (CORS)][cors]: the backend can use HTTP response headers to indicate to the frontend that it